harshitvasu/just-notes/modern-history/spectrum-5.md

 ### The Battle of Plassey
 #### Prelude to the battle
+The officials of the Company made rampant misuse of its trade privileges that adversely affected the nawab’s finances.
+The English fortified Calcutta without the nawab’s permission.
+The Company further tried to mislead him, and compounded their sin by giving asylum to a political fugitive, Krishna Das, son of Raj Ballabh who had fled with immense treasures against the nawab’s will.
+The Company, on its part, suspected that Siraj would drastically reduce its trade privileges in collusion with the French in Bengal.
+Thus, when Siraj attacked and seized the English fort at Calcutta, it brought their hostility into the open.
+Mention may be made here of the much propagated ‘Black Hole Tragedy’.
+Siraj-ud-Daulah is believed to have imprisoned 146 English persons, who were lodged in a very tiny room due to which 123 of them died of suffocation.
+However, historians either do not believe this story, or say that the number of victims must have been much smaller.
 #### The Battle
 The arrival of a strong force under the command of Robert Clive at Calcutta from Madras strengthened the English